A UCLA psychiatrist has some counterintuitive advice for dealing with negative people -- and it could change how you see the world

 But what if erasing all this pessimism were merely a matter of changing your perspective?
-According to Dr. Mark Goulston, a psychiatrist at the University of California at Los Angeles, it is.
+According to University of California, Los Angeles psychiatrist Dr. Mark Goulston, it is.

-In his recent book, “Talking to Crazy: How to Deal with the Irrational and Impossible People in Your Life,” Goulston charts a simple strategy for dealing with negative people.
-You can use it on everyone — that random person on the train, or your boss, significant other, or next-door neighbour.
+In his recent book, “Talking to Crazy: How to Deal with the Irrational and Impossible People in Your Life,” Goulston charts out a simple strategy for dealing with negative people.
+You can use it on everyone from that random person on the train to your boss, significant other, or next-door neighbour.

 Here’s what you do:

-Say you were to rank your coworker, Terry, in terms of how “selfish” vs. “generous” she is.
-You think she’s selfish, so you might rank her somewhere on the scale like this:
+Say you were to rank your co-worker, Terry, in terms of how “selfish” vs. “generous” she is.
+Obviously, you think she’s selfish, so you might rank her somewhere on the scale like this:

-Now you’d pause and imagine that, instead, her actions were generous.
-The next time she talks about a project idea, imagine that she’s doing so to get your whole team’s effort, not just hers, recognised.
+Now, you’d pause, and imagine that her actions are generous instead.
+The next time she talks about a project idea, imagine that she’s doing so to get your whole team’s efforts, not just hers, recognised.

 The limits of positive thinking — and why action matters

-When you start to do this consistently, here’s what will happen, Goulston writes:
+When you start to do this consistently, here’s what will happen, writes Goulston:

 “The people who truly are negative may come around, at least a little.
 And the people who aren’t truly negative — the ones you’ve been undefined — will respond to your new behaviour with relief, gratitude, and warmth.
 And occasionally, you may discover that the irrational person in the relationship was actually you.”